versatiles-org/versatiles-rs/versatiles/config.md

 tiles:
   - # Optional name identifier for this tile source
     # Tiles will be available under `/tiles/{name}/...`
-    # Defaults to the last part of the path (e.g., "osm" for "osm.versatiles")
+    # Defaults to the basename (e.g., "osm" for "osm.versatiles")
     name: osm

     # Path or URL to the tile data source